idehub/react-native-google-analytics-bridge/README.md

 }, 'Ecommerce', 'Purchase');
 ```

+### trackMultiProductsPurchaseEvent(products, transaction, eventCategory, eventAction)

+same as trackPurchaseEvent but instead of one product you can provide an Array of products

 ### trackException(error, fatal)

 * **error:** String, a description of the exception (up to 100 characters), accepts nil